 Serial Dilution Technique In Microbiology

-Serial Dilution Technique In Microbiology Rating: 5,0/5 592 votes
+- Serial Dilution Procedure In Microbiology

 Serial dilution a set of dilutions in a mathematical sequence.
 In microbiological technique, serial dilutions are used to obtain a culture plate that yields a countable number of separate colonies.
 In microbiological technique, serial dilutions are used to obtain a culture plate that yields a countable number of separate colonies.
 As such, it is considered that a method that gives a detection limit of dilution) rather than dilution) is sufficient.
 Similarly, the use of duplicate plates at several dilutions to achieve a weighted mean is.